umeedansari/Data-Professional-Survery-Breakdown/README.md

 * *Job Satisfaction:*
     * How satisfied are data professionals with their salaries?
     * How satisfied are data professionals with their jobs overall?

+## Tools and Methodologies
+### This analysis was conducted using the following tools and methodologies:
+ * Data Cleaning and Preparation:
+   * Power Query within Power BI for data transformation, cleaning, and shaping.
+   * Handling missing values, data type conversions, and outlier detection using Power Query's capabilities.
+ * Data Visualization and Dashboard Creation:
+   * Power BI for creating interactive dashboards, charts, and graphs.
+   * Utilizing Power BI's built-in visualizations and DAX measures for analysis.
+ * Data Storage:
+   * Data imported into Power BI from CSV files or other compatible data sources.
+ * Methodologies:
+   * Exploratory Data Analysis (EDA) within Power BI to understand the data and identify patterns.
+   * Data aggregation and grouping using Power BI's features to summarize data by categories.
+   * Comparative analysis through visual comparisons and DAX-driven calculations within Power BI.

 ## Result